KunFuCutsMan/kfcmanwebsite2/content/posts/2024/08/mpcg-1-explanation-of-code/index.md

 draft: false
 ---

-<small>(Oh boy this is going to be a big article that's not going to take me 10 minutes to write)</small>
+~(Oh boy this is going to be a big article that's not going to take me 10 minutes to write)~

 Greetings!
 During my summer vacations I participated in building a Pai Sho fangame into something playable.
 After finishing it I wanted to share my knowledge for any other people who have their own games of their own.